 For a long time, my collages featured more figurative with anatomical elements.
 Yet as I was working on those collages, I started to look at the discarded elements from my cuts, scattered across the table and floor.
 In those remaining shapes and colors became inadvertent arrangements and harmonious patterns.
 I became an observer.
 I began to see their potential as organic compositions in their own right, as interesting as the deliberately constructed interplays I had done before.
 I found myself shying away from the figurative elements to focus essentially on abstract compositions.
 Using cuts from body parts to create grotesque hybrids seems to aim to a new world concealing art, science and poetry.

-Born and raised in France, Axelle currently lives and works in Savannah, Georgia.
+Born and raised in France, Axelle currently lives and works in Savannah, Georgia in the United States.

-After obtaining a bachelor’s degree in comparative literature from the University of Strasbourg, Axelle began her postgraduate work studying the painted poems, called logograms, by Belgian artist Christian Dotremont, founder of the CoBrA art movement.
-This research brought her closer to the visual art world, and reawakened her artistic passion.
-She left academia behind and embraced the career of an artist.
+After obtaining a license in comparative literature at the University of Strasbourg, France, Axelle began studying the Logogramme poems of Christian Dotremont, founder of the artistic movement CoBrA.
+This research brings her closer to the world of visual arts and awakens her artistic passion.
+Since then, Axelle has embarked on a career as an artist.

-Axelle has exhibited her work in Europe and in the USA.
-Her work can be found in private collections in France, Belgium, Great Britain (Taubman/Tolkien family), New York City, and Los Angeles.
+Axelle has exhibited her works in Europe and the USA.
+Her work can be found in private collections in France, Belgium, Great Britain, New York and Los Angeles.